theyardmic/Strucker/README.md

 A need for people oriented project management software as more project fail to achieve their goals or aren't completed in time .

 ## 2. Requirement specification
-The software will handle
+The software will handle:
-I) Task management
+I) Task management.
-II) Resource management
+II) Resource management.
-III) Collaboration
+III) Collaboration.
-IV) File sharing
+IV) File sharing.
-V) Project planning
+V) Project planning.